AG2048/arena-pinball/i2c_actuators_and_leds.md

 ## What will the slave do
 When receiving the information, it should parse the game state and each Solenoid or LED's state.

+Slaves can assume all commands are sent exactly as what

 ### Solenoid
 Solenoid will just be a flip on or flip off operation (1 or 0).